Efficient and Stable Multi-Dimensional Kolmogorov-Smirnov Distance: Computing the d-Dimensional Kolmogorov-Smirnov Distance

-Next we convert this problem into another computational geometry problem about a set of $t$ rectangles in $\R^d$, among which we want to find a point $p \in \R^d$ of maximum depth: the point $p$ that is contained in the most rectangles.
-This problem has a long history, and is deeply related to the so-called Klee's measure problem (c.f. \cite{chan2013klee}).
-Notably, it can be solved in roughly $t^{d/2}$ time, which will provide asymptotically-near-optimal approximate algorithms for $d=3,4$.
-The specific result we need involves $t$ rectangles in $\R^d$, each with a weight, and the goal is to find a point $z \in \R^d$ which maximizes the sum of the weights of rectangles which contains it.
-Chan~\cite{chan2013klee} states the results with a parameter $b \geq 1$, and shows this can be solved in $O(t^{d/2} b^{5-d/2} \log b + b^{O(b)})$ time.
-Setting $b = O(\log t / \log \log t)$ yields the following result.
+Next, we convert this problem of computing $\dKS(P,Q)$ into another computational geometry problem about a set of $s$ rectangles in $\R^d$, among which we want to find a point $p \in \R^d$ of maximum depth: the point $p$ that is contained in most rectangles.
+This problem has a long history and is deeply related to the so-called Klee's measure problem (c.f. \cite{chan2013klee}).
+Notably, it can be solved in roughly $s^{d/2}$ time, which will provide asymptotically-near-optimal approximate CSR algorithms for $d=3,4$.
+The specific result we need involves the $s$ rectangles in $\R^d$, each with a weight, and the goal is to find a point $z \in \R^d$ that maximizes the sum of the weights of the rectangles that contain it.
+Chan~\cite{chan2013klee} states the results with a parameter $b \geq 1$, and shows that this can be solved in $O(s^{d/2} b^{5-d/2} \log b + b^{O(b)})$ time for any constant $d \geq 3$.
+Setting $b = O(\log s / \log \log s)$ yields the following result.

-\begin{lemma}[Chan~\cite{chan2013klee}] Given a set of $t$ rectangles in $\R^d$ with weights, in $O(t^{d/2} \log^{5-d/2} t \cdot (\log \log t)^{O(1)})$ we can find a point $z$ which maximizes the sum of those weights, and also return that maximal weight. \end{lemma}
+\begin{lemma}[Chan~\cite{chan2013klee}] Given a set of $s$ rectangles in $\R^d$ with weights, in $O(s^{d/2} \log^{5-d/2} s \cdot (\log \log s)^{O(1)})$ time we can find a point $z$ which maximizes the sum of those weights, and also return that maximal weight. \end{lemma}

-For $d=3$ the runtime is $O(t^{1.5} \log^{3.5} t (\log \log t)^{O(1)})$, and for $d=4$ the runtime is $O(t^2 \log^3 t (\log \log t)^{O(1)})$.
+For $d=3$ the runtime is $O(s^{1.5} \log^{3.5} s (\log \log s)^{O(1)})$, and for $d=4$ the runtime is $O(s^2 \log^3 s (\log \log s)^{O(1)})$.